millsp/ts-toolbelt/README.md

   </a>
 </p>

-We answer the question to **"How can I do this in TypeScript?"**.
-And we are a community.
+We are a community that answers the question to **"How can I do this in TypeScript?"**.
 Everyone is welcome to come ask questions about types.
 We welcome beginners and advanced developers to come take part. **Welcome!**

 ## Getting Started